Presidency of George W. Bush: 2004 re-election campaign

-while Kerry took 48.3% of the popular vote.
-Bush won 286 electoral votes, winning Iowa, New Mexico, and every state he won in 2000 except for New Hampshire.
+while Kerry received 48.3% of the popular vote.
+Bush won 286 electoral votes, winning Iowa, New Mexico, and every state he won in 2000 except for New Hampshire, while Kerry received 251 electoral votes.
 In the concurrent congressional elections, Republicans secured a government trifecta after retaining their majorities in the House of Representatives and the Senate, and Speaker of the House Dennis Hastert and Senate Majority Leader Bill Frist both remained in their posts.

 2006 mid-term elections

 Damaged by the unpopularity of the Iraq War and President Bush, the Republicans lost control of both houses of Congress in the 2006 mid-term elections.
 Republicans were also damaged by various scandals, including the Jack Abramoff Indian lobbying scandal and the Mark Foley scandal.
 The elections confirmed Bush's declining popularity, as many of the candidates he had personally campaigned for were defeated.
 After the elections, Bush announced the resignation of Rumsfeld and promised to work with the new Democratic majority.